 Austria and the Netherlands have the highest level of lockdown searches, reflecting recent lockdown strategies in both countries.
-Austria during the holidays made the decision to extend their partial lockdown to at least January 10.
-The Netherlands was more strict with their lockdown regulations and as early as December 20, 2021, they made the decision to be on lockdown till mid-January.
+Austria during the holidays made the decision to to at least January 10.
+The Netherlands was more regulations and as early as December 20, 2021, they made the decision to be on lockdown till mid-January.

 Testing, Testing, Testing